skijit/notes/programming/dotnet/aspnet/aspnetcore2-spa.md

 ### Front-End (FE) Project Creation with Angular CLI

+- **Updates for Angular 6**
+- Install/update the CLI: `npm install -g @angular/cli`
+    - run `ng --version` to verify you're on v6
+- Install SASS: `npm install -g sass`
+    - run `sass --version` to make sure you're up to date (1.3.2)
+    - Noe that it may refer to 'Dart SASS': that's ok.
+This just means it's the version of SASS that doesn't have Ruby dependencies.
 - stay in the parent (updated-test-angular) directory
-- `ng new 'fe' --verbose --skip-git --routing`
+- `ng new 'fe' --verbose --skip-git --style=scss --routing`
 - go to the package.json to make sure it's using the expected version of the angular cli
-- goto src/polyfills.ts and uncomment the necessary lines for IE compatibility (or other appropriate polyfills - some may require package installations but this documented)
+- goto src/polyfills.ts and uncomment the necessary lines for IE compatibility (or other appropriate polyfills - some may require package installations but this is documented in that file)
-- add an appropriate .gitignore to the root 'fe' directory
+- verify that the cli added a .gitignore file.add an appropriate .gitignore to the root 'fe' directory
     - here's one I grabbed from the CLI when you don't use the **skip-git** flag

 ```(git)